 The best time to begin treating a cold sore is as soon as you feel tingling or itching around your mouth.
 These symptoms may happen a few days before blisters appear.

 Lysine is an amino acid that may help prevent the herpes simplex virus from being more active.
 According to an older study from 1987, lysine tablets may reduce the number of herpes simplex virus outbreaks and their severity.
 Lysine may also help reduce healing time.
+You can find a variety of lysine tablets here.
 Research on lysine for cold sores isn’t conclusive, so talk to your doctor before using it to treat a cold sore.

 Rhubarb and sage